U.S. Agent: The United States of Captain America

 Days before he was due to lend his shield to a museum exhibit, Captain America is robbed by a super-fast assailant wearing his costume.
 He enlists former Captain Americas Sam Wilson, Bucky Barnes, and John Walker to reclaim the stolen shield, and their pursuit leads them to the "Captains Network" - a loose collective of people protecting their communities under the mantle of Captain America.
 Walker is recruited by Steve Rogers in a bar having had one too many Boilermaker but he soon regains sobriety when Rogers informs him that there is a neo-fascist plot to destroy the legacy of the shield and reminds Walker that he loves his country "...more than most.
 Perhaps as much as I do".
-Together the assembled Captains past and present travel to a top secret facility where Sin, Warrior Women and a brainwashed Speed Demon are seeking to release Hate-Monger who they propose to set up as a new leader for a divided America.
+Together the assembled Captains past and present travel to a top secret facility where Sin, Warrior Woman and a brainwashed Speed Demon are seeking to release Hate-Monger who they propose to set up as a new leader for a divided America.
 Walker knocks out the hypnotized Speed Demon.
 When Sin is captured she is confident that she will be able to resist any questioning from the likes of Rogers and his "cub scouts", that is until Walker volunteers to interrogate her, adding that he was "expelled from the cub scouts".

-Sure enough Sin talks under Walkers interrogation as he reveals that he used techniques such as fear, futility, sleep adjustment, isolation, sensory deprivation, and stress positions.
+Sure enough Sin talks under Walker's interrogation as he reveals that he used techniques such as fear, futility, sleep adjustment, isolation, sensory deprivation, and stress positions.
 Captain America seems shocked at the methods used but Walker reassures him that all of the techniques are permissible under the Geneva Conventions.